dentarg/auth0-blog/_posts/2017-09-11-why-is-serverless-extensibility-better-than-webhooks.markdown

 ## Serverless Extensibility, Going Beyond Webhooks

 A new approach is starting to emerge in the industry, one that we call Serverless Extensibility.
-Instead of placing the burden on customers, SasS products can leverage a Serverless platform to allow users to author and execute extensions directly in the product.
+Instead of placing the burden on customers, SaaS products can leverage a Serverless platform to allow users to author and execute extensions directly in the product.

 ![Serverless Extensibility](https://cdn.auth0.com/website/blog/extend/why-is-serverless-extensibility-better-than-webhooks/serverless-extensibility.png)